 Leave of Absence and Withdrawal

 If you are an active-duty servicemember, in the National Guard or Reserves, or are a military family member, you may take a military leave of absence at any point in your current enrollment for a period of up to 12 months.
-You may also have the option to renew this status one time for up to a total of 24 months of leave; however, if you exercise this option, you will return to the version of the degree program in effect at the time of your return.
+You may also have the option to renew this status one time for up to a total of 24 months; however, if you exercise this option, you will return to the version of the degree program in effect at the time of your return.

-Requesting to Withdraw from the University
+Requesting to Officially Withdraw From the University

 - Meet with a Student Advisor via telephone, mail, or electronic notification to discuss your decision to withdraw.
 We will seek to make reasonable efforts to assist you in continuing your education.